-The maximum number of Common shares that may be issued under the Share Option Plan is 2,612,927.
-This represents approximately 2.6% of the number of Common shares outstanding as of the date of this Circular.
+Under the Share Option Plan as approved by the shareholders, a total of 4,612,927 Common shares were authorized for issuance from treasury.
+This number was rolled back by 2,000,000 Common shares to 2,612,927 Common shares when the LTIP was adopted.
+Over the life of the plan to March 31, 2015, a total of 351,954 Common shares have been issued from treasury, leaving a maximum number of Common shares that may be issued from treasury under the plan (including Common shares to be issued on the exercise of outstanding options) at 2,260,973 Common shares.
+This represents approximately 2.2% of the number of Common shares outstanding as of the date of this Circular.
 The maximum number of Common shares that may be issued to any one person under the plan is 5% of the Common shares then outstanding.
 In addition, the maximum number of Common shares that may be issued to insiders of the Company, within any one-year period may not exceed 10% of the Common shares then outstanding.
 For the purpose of the interpretation of the plan limits, "insiders" does not include directors or officers of a subsidiary of the Company.